Resources>Blog>How High-Affinity Antibodies Improve Therapeutic Outcomes

 • Lower Risk of Side Effects: Reducing the amount of antibody administered can minimize potential side effects.
 High-affinity antibodies limit exposure to non-target tissues and reduce the likelihood of immune reactions, making treatments safer for patients, particularly those with compromised immune systems.

-• Improved Patient Compliance: By reducing the number of required doses, high-affinity antibody treatments improve patient compliance.
+• Improved Patient Compliance: Fewer injections or infusions mean greater comfort and convenience.
+By reducing the number of required doses, high-affinity antibody treatments improve patient compliance.
 Fewer doses mean less frequent hospital visits or injections, making treatments less burdensome and improving overall patient quality of life.

 • Cost Efficiency: Lower doses reduce production and administration costs, making high-affinity antibody therapies more cost-effective for healthcare providers.
 This is especially important in treatments for chronic conditions where long-term therapy is needed.